 Pay rate: up to $1/word

 Rights purchased: All rights (including Web rights)

-General news items: Other appropriate pitches for the Good section include timely topics in nutrition policy, food safety, food books (that aren’t diet books or cookbooks) and interesting expert/farmer/food-producer profiles.
-Think: off the beaten track.
-If something has appeared in a major news outlet (e.g., The New York Times, CNN.com) or a food- or health-related news wire, we’ve seen the story, so please don’t pass the headline along without giving it a “Good” spin: What’s the angle for EatingWell?
+If something has appeared in a major news outlet or a food- or health-related news wire, we’ve seen the story, so please don’t pass the headline along without giving it a “Fresh” spin: What’s the angle for EatingWell?
 Why should we cover it now?
 (Or rather, in four to five months—which is our usual lead time.)
 Ask yourself: Could this work just as well in another food magazine?
 If the answer is yes, hone your pitch further, keeping EatingWell’s motto (“Where Good Taste Meets Good Health”) in mind.